 Even though a lot of items in this post can also help with neck pain, I strongly recommend not using a portable/handheld TENS unit on the neck, as this can trigger adverse side effects.

 When I was preparing for college move-in, one of the main things I focused on was how I would set up my college bed for chronic pain management.
 I have an entire post linked below about the items that I used, including mattress toppers, pillows, blankets, and other items.

-Don’t stay in bed all of the time
+Don’t stay in bed all the time

-While you won’t catch me playing volleyball or running a marathon, I take time to engage in simple exercise that doesn’t aggravate my back pain, using tools such as audio workouts or simple workouts with friends at the campus gym.
+I don’t participate in adaptive sports, but I take time to engage in simple exercise that doesn’t aggravate my back pain, using tools such as audio workouts or simple workouts with friends at the campus gym.
 I also try to walk places whenever possible so that I can keep my stamina up, though this may not always be possible when dealing with more severe injuries.

 - Creating Custom Workouts With Amazon Alexa

 Research massage services on/near campus

 One of the most effective ways for me to treat my back pain is through massage, and many colleges have on-campus massage services that are available at certain times of the year.
 During my fourth year of college, I would use a rideshare service to go to a massage place near campus and found that it helped tremendously with pain management, plus they also had a student discount at the time!

 Other tips for dealing with back pain in college